How to Get to Lhasa: The Ultimate Guide to Traveling by Flight, Train, or Overland

-Last updated: October,23 2018
+Last updated: June,07 2024

-Lhasa city, the magnificent roof of the world, still remains as a place of wonders for many travelers.
-This spiritual centre of Tibetan Buddhism still manages to regain its old charm against the growing modern influence.
-The first view Lhasa will invite you with is the high, red and white, majestic looking Potala Palace which fully captures the beauty and spirituality of the city.
-Lhasa city is located at an elevation of 3,680m.
 In spite of the popular misconception that it is tedious and hard to get to Lhasa, that is not the case.
 Here is information on different ways to get to Lhasa and you can choose the best way that suits you.

-Get to Lhasa by Flight
+Get to Lhasa by Flight: The Fastest Way

 The only international flight to Lhasa is from Kathmandu, Nepal.
-The most convenient way to get to Lhasa from mainland China by flight.
-Some of the major cities you can take a flight to Lhasa are Beijing, Shanghai, Chengdu, Guangzhou, Xian, and Chongqing, which offer regular weekly flights to Lhasa.
-Among them, the most popular city the tourists land before going to Lhasa is Chengdu, which has the most number of flights to Lhasa and vice versa.
-There are more than 30 flights from Chengdu per day during high tourist season.
-The travel time is about 2h 15min.
+The most convenient way to get to Lhasa from mainland China is by flight.
+Some of the major cities from which you can take a flight to Lhasa include Beijing, Shanghai, Chengdu, Guangzhou, Xi'an, and Chongqing, all of which offer regular weekly flights to Lhasa.

 The biggest advantage of going by flight is that you get save a lot of travel time.
 At the same time going by flight is expensive and it is not the best way to get acclimatized to high altitude.
 So it is suggested to stay in Lhasa for few days and then continue your Tibet tour to other areas in this high land.

-Get to Lhasa by Train
+Get to Lhasa by Train: The Scenic Way

 Qinghai-Tibet Railway is known as the one of the greatest engineering marvels on Earth.
 It is one of the highest railways on the world that offers some of the best views nature can offer.
 In spite of many geographical and economic hurdles and difficulties, the Qingzang railway was successfully built and the services were commenced in the year 2006.